AeronSor/AeronSor/README.md

 🕮 - Fluent in English and Portuguese(BR) / Studying Japanese

-Local nerd who is into too many hobbies for his own good.
+Local nerd who has too many hobbies for his own good.

 Constantly fiddling with my linux